Updated: Oct 14, 2020

 Not only do children enjoy role play, they also seem to enjoy making masks!
 Again, this is one that you can do with a paper plate if you're so inclined, or use felt or coloured paper.
 Animal masks and super hero masks are both simple and effective, and then can be incorporated into role play games.
 Here’s a roundup from Hello, Wonderful of 12 different masks that you can try your hand at.

-Arts and crafts tutorials - You can find loads of how-to tutorials online for all sorts of craft projects.
+French learning with arts and crafts tutorials - You can find loads of how-to tutorials online for all sorts of craft projects.
 The site Happiness is Homemade has a list of more than 50 quick and easy crafts for all ages.
 They even claim that no special tools or materials are required, so you should be able to do them with things you already have around the house!

 If you are not artistically inclined and lacking inspiration, you can always purchase some craft making kits.
 Oftentimes most of the required materials are supplied.
 If you are in the UK, I highly recommend Baker Ross for their craft kits.
 I find them to be reasonably priced and good quality, plus they have an amazing selection of projects.